'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 "I just got in the car and drove over there, and he was sitting outside.
 It was early spring but it was still wintery, probably 40 degrees out, 45 degrees out," she says.

 "All he had on was what he wore to the hospital, which was a pair of white linen shorts.
 I know he didn't have shoes on. ...
 And a hospital gown and no shirt.
 I said to him, 'Oh my gosh, what are you doing here?'
-He said, 'They told me to leave.'"
+He said, 'They told me to leave.' "

 A hospital spokeswoman acknowledged that Pogliano was a patient there but says she found no indication that he was ever inappropriately evaluated or mistreated.
 She says she couldn't comment further because of federal privacy laws.